Models of Work-Life Balance from Around the World

 Particularly for those in countries prone to overworking, remote options act as a workplace revolution.
 Suddenly professionals across East Asia have more control over where, when, and how they get the job done[9].

 However, the rise of remote work has also blurred the lines between professional and personal lives like never before.
-With work just a room (or even just a laptop) away, it’s easy for the boundaries to disappear.
+With work just a room (or even just a laptop) away, it’s easy for the boundaries to Mindfulness Exercises disappear.

 Many workers find themselves never fully unplugging, periodically checking email and Slack at all hours, and losing meaningful downtime.
 Learning how to create separation requires self-discipline.